chefnobody/personal-website/apps.md

 </a>

 <p class="lead">
-Scripsure is a speech-to-text app for memorizing Scripture in the Bible.
+Scripsure is a POC speech-to-text app for memorizing Scripture in the Bible.
 Pick a verse, dictate it and receive a score!
 </p>

 <a href="https://itunes.apple.com/us/app/scripsure/id1180364382?mt=8">Download</a>